Creating

 This is what they mean by “high concept.”
 You instantly get a sense of the entire book from that one sentence.
 While not everything is going to be high concept, the more evocative your pitch, the more likely you’ll have someone respond “ooo that sounds good.”

-Identify who your protagonist is and what’s unique about them.
 Try listing three or four things you might use in your pitch.
 The most critical things someone would need to know about this person (or people if you have an ensemble cast).

-Identify the most important things about your story.
 Make of list of three or four of these.
 They can be anything you want, not just plot or world details.
-Next, if you had only one of those details to tell someone, which would it be?
+Next, if you had to choose just one of those details to tell someone, which would it be?
 Odds are this is your core conflict, but it could be details about the situation.

-Identify the twist in your story.
-You have an interesting person with some interesting trait, added something interesting about the world they live in or the situation they find themselves in.
-Now list how these two things are connected.
 Your conflict will come into play here, and there’s a good chance it’ll be your inciting event.
 Why?
 Because inciting events are the setups for your novel, and that when the “line in the sand” is drawn.
 Character faces problem and decides to act.
 They cross that line and the story begins.

-Putting it all together so it sounds interesting.
-Yep, this is the hard part, because “interesting” is so subjective.
+This is the hard part, because “interesting” is so subjective.
 You can have all the right pieces in the right places and still not have a pitch that will make anyone want to read the book.
 Formulas will only get you so far here, because uninteresting details make for an uninteresting pitch.

 How do you figure out what a good pitch sounds like?

-You guys know how valuable I find examples.
 Believe it or not, a great place to read a lot of pitches is Netflix.
-On their site, you can hover over the movie and it brings up a fly out box with a one (sometimes two) line description about the movie.
+On their site, you can click on the green plus sign on the left of the movie graphic and it gives you the pitch line description about the movie.
 Some are pretty good and make you want to read more.
 Others are pretty bad and don’t grab you at all.
-You can also try the Internet Movie Database.
-Sadly, there is no similar site for books, which is a shame.
-Wouldn’t it be nice to have the pitch by the cover as you browse through online sites?
-Anyway…
+You can also try the Internet Movie Database for quick pitches for your favorite movies.

 High school student Dave decides to transform himself into a masked crime fighter – and becomes an Internet star.
 (Kick Ass)